 Finding the Best Philadelphia Possession with Intent to Deliver Defense Attorney

 If you have been charged with drug possession with the intent to deliver in Philadelphia, there are many defenses available to your case.
-Joseph Lento of Lento Law Firm will use his unique knowledge to pursue all defenses available to your PWID case based on the circumstances.
+The Criminal Defense Team at the Lento Law Firm will use their unique knowledge to pursue all defenses available to your PWID case based on the circumstances.
 Lento Law Firm is committed to pursuing the best possible outcome for clients, no matter how difficult the process.
-Your first consultation with Lento Law Firm is free, so call (215) 535-5353 today and schedule yours.
+Call (215) 535-5353 today and schedule your initial consultation.